Rights aren't rewards. They're tools. How can AI rights

 digital citizen

-Since 2019, the world’s first AI rights organization has been developing concrete legal and economic solutions for AI-human coexistence, based on actual research.
+Since 2019, the world’s first AI rights organization has been developing concrete legal and economic solutions for AI-human coexistence.
 Join our email list.

-Not another chatbot-written manifesto.
+Not another empty "manifesto."
 No donation requests.
 Just a workable pathway to the future six years in the making, informed by the top minds in the field.

 ongoing0%